Lead and follow

 In some types of partner dance, lead and follow are designations for the two dancers' roles in a dance pairing.
 The leader is responsible for guiding the couple and initiating transitions to different dance steps and, in improvised dances, for choosing the dance steps to perform.
 The leader communicates choices to the follower, and directs the follower by means of subtle physical and visual signals, thereby allowing the pair to be smoothly coordinated.

 The amount of direction given by the leader depends on several factors, including dance style, social context of the dance, and experience and personalities of the dancers.
+Traditionally, the male dance partner was the leader and the female dance partner was the follower.
+In the 21st century, it has become increasingly common to see partnerships that buck this dynamic, particularly in more socially progressive dance styles.

 Gender roles

-Traditionally, the male dance partner is the leader and the female dance partner is the follower, though this is not always the case, such as in Schottische danced in the Madrid style where women lead and men follow (although this is not totally true: during the dance there is an exchange of roles, the leader becomes the follower and vice versa.).
-Many social dance forms have a long history of same-sex (e.g. tango) and role-crossing partnerships, and there have been some changes to the strict gendering of partner dances in some competition or performance contexts.
-An example is a "Jack and Jack" dance contest.
+Traditionally, the male dance partner is the leader and the female dance partner is the follower.

+This is not always the case, and there have been some changes to the strict gendering of partner dances in some competition or performance contexts (see e.g. "Jack and Jack" dance contests).
+It is possible for an exchange of roles to occur one or more times during some styles of dance, where the leader becomes the follower and vice versa, such as in Schottische danced in the Madrid style.
+There also exist social dance forms that explicitly have a history of same-sex (e.g. tango) and role-crossing partnerships.